This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Hip Dysplasia

 Hip dysplasia is another orthopedic health concern for children with cerebral palsy.
 It is characterized by a deformity of the hip joint.
-This often occurs due to either over- or under-toned muscles around the hip that causes the joints to become misaligned.
+This often occurs due to over- or under-toned muscles around the hip that cause the joints to become misaligned.

 Abnormal contractions of muscles in the feet of a child with cerebral palsy can lead to a flat foot with no arch or a very low arch.
 This is most common when cerebral palsy causes the muscles in the foot to have a low tone.